dappsteros-io/DappsterOS-CLI/README.md

   version        Show version

 Flags:
-  -h, --help              help for casaos-cli
+  -h, --help              help for dappsteros-cli
-  -u, --root-url string   root url of CasaOS API (default "localhost:80")
+  -u, --root-url string   root url of DappsterOS API (default "localhost:80")

 Additional help topics:
-  casaos-cli gateway        All gateway related commands casaos-cli user           All user related commands
+  dappsteros-cli gateway        All gateway related commands dappsteros-cli user           All user related commands

-Use "casaos-cli [command] --help" for more information about a command.
+Use "dappsteros-cli [command] --help" for more information about a command.
 ```

 ## Contributing

 Use <https://github.com/spf13/cobra-cli> to add any new command.

-Follow example steps below to add commands like `casaos-cli message-bus list event-types`
+Follow example steps below to add commands like `dappsteros-cli message-bus list event-types`

 1. create command scaffold with `cobra-cli add`: